 Did you know that the Nordic countries are leaders on gender equality, something that is rooted in their history, stretching back to the time of the Vikings?
 There is still lots to be done (not just up north, but everywhere), but I thought it was worth acknowledging these -shall I say- trailblazers.

-In honour of International Women’s Day, which we celebrate on March 8th, I am dedicating this article to inspiring Scandinavian women in design.
+I am dedicating this article to inspiring Scandinavian women in design.
 There are too many to mention in one go, but I have selected a few that I feel are shaking things up in their respective field.
 I am convinced we’ll hear/see more of these fierce and talented ladies in the future.

 I hope you enjoy discovering them!